 - If you are employed, visit the RDO where your employer is registered.

-- Fill up form 1902 indicating your TIN and if employed a written request from your employer to get a TIN card.
+- Fill up form 1902 showing your TIN and, if employed, a written request from your employer to get a TIN card.

 - Request a printout from your employer of the eREG confirmation page that proves your employer has issued you a TIN

 - Make sure you have documents to verify your identification.

-- If you are unemployed, visit the nearest RDO, fill up form 1902 indicating your TIN and documents for verifying your identification. (birth certificate, ID’s, etc)
+- If you are unemployed, visit the nearest RDO, fill up 1902 showing your TIN and documents to verify your identification. (birth certificate, ID’s, etc.)

-If you have any questions regarding how to apply online TIN number, feel free to contact us and we’ll be happy to answer your questions.
+If you have questions regarding applying for an online TIN, contact us, and we’ll be happy to answer your questions.